TrilonIO/aspnetcore-angular-universal/README.md

 - **Angular 4.0.0** :
   - Featuring Server-side rendering (Platform-Server (basically Angular Universal, but moved into Angular Core)
 	  - Faster initial paints, SEO (Search-engine optimization w Title/Meta/Link tags), social media link-previews, etc
-  - i18n - internationalization support (via/ ngx-translate)
+  - i18n internationalization support (via/ ngx-translate)
   - Baked in best-practices (follows Angular style guide)
-  - Bootstrap4 (with ng2-bootstrap) - (can be rendered on the server!)
+  - Bootstrap3 (with ngx-bootstrap) - (can be rendered on the server!)
+    - Can be easily replaced with bootstrap4 (3 is provided for browser support)
     - Bootstrap using SCSS / SASS for easy theming / styling!

 - **Webpack build system (Webpack 2)**